Chippewa-Levy-Committee/blog/_posts/2022-09-29-why-quality-athletic-facilities-benefit-our-students-and-community.md

 ---
+layout: post
+category: blog
 title: Why quality athletic facilities benefit our students and community
-date: 2022-09-29 00:00:00 Z
+date: {}
-published: false
+published: true
 categories:
   - blog
-layout: post
-background: "/assets/mainheader.png"
+background: /assets/mainheader.png
 ---

 In 1999, the Chippewa Chipps football team ended a 29 year drought and won the WCAL title.
 The work those student-athletes did with long practice hours and mental and physical prepartion was intense, but the payoff was that title and the opportunity to host a home playoff football game versus Martins Ferry.